Nashville Tennessee, USA Travel Guide

 All major car rental companies operate in Nashville, with most having counters at Nashville International Airport (BNA) and some downtown locations.

-For domestic flights departing from Nashville International Airport (BNA), arrive at the airport at least 1.5 to 2 hours before your scheduled departure time.
+For domestic flights leaving from Nashville International Airport (BNA), arrive at the airport at least 1.5 to 2 hours before your scheduled departure time.
 This allows sufficient time for check-in (if you have checked bags), navigating security checkpoints, and reaching your gate.

-Allow sufficient time for security checkpoints and reaching your gate.
+Allocate adequate time for security checkpoints and reaching your gate.

 Driving safety in Nashville mirrors most U.S. Cities.
 Be aware of road construction, which is common as the city expands.
 Drunk driving laws are strict and enforced.